alfreddsouza97/fetch-data-backend-axios-react/README.md

 The backend web server API used : https://sum-server.100xdevs.com/todo?id=_    where id can range from 1 to 5.

+The React Web Application polls the 100xdevs Backend server and fetches the data to the front-end using useEffect and axios.get().

-Tools used: React.JS, Axios, Node.JS, JavaScript, JSON, XML, HTML, CSS, REST API, Visual Studio Code
+Tools used: React.JS, useEffect Hook, useState Hook, Axios, Node.JS, JavaScript, JSON, XML, HTML, CSS, REST API, Visual Studio Code

 - https://www.linkedin.com/in/alfred-d-92957988/
 - https://github.com/alfreddsouza97